rayaman/multi/README.md

 -- TLoops are loops that run ever n second.
-We will also look at condition objects as well -- Here we are going to modify the old loop to be a little different count=0 loop=multi:newTLoop(function(self) -- We are only going to coult with this loop, but doing so using a condition! while self:condition(self.cond) do
+We will also look at condition objects as well -- Here we are going to modify the old loop to be a little different count=0 loop=multi:newTLoop(function(self) -- We are only going to count with this loop but doing so using a condition! while self:condition(self.cond) do
     count=count+1
   end